Action of 11 March 1727

-The action of 11 March 1727 was a minor naval engagement of the Anglo-Spanish War.

-On 11 March the brand new Spanish 46-gun fifth-rate warship Nuestra Senor Del Rosario was out on sea trials after just being fully completed.
-The ship was on a journey bound from Santander to Cadiz.
-Meanwhile, detached on a cruise with from the main body of a Royal Naval squadron reinforcing Gibraltar from a Spanish siege.
+The action of 11 March 1727 was fought between the British and Spanish navies during the Anglo-Spanish War of 1727–1729.
+On 11 March the 46-gun Spanish frigate Nuestra Senor Del Rosario was out on sea trials after just being fully completed.
+The ship was bound from Santander to Cádiz.
+On the same day, was out on a cruise with after being detached from a British squadron reinforcing Gibraltar from a Spanish siege.

-They sighted the Spanish frigate near the port of Cadiz and gave chase.
-Soon Royal Oak caught up, and after a few broadsides the Spanish warship soon surrendered.
-Canterbury was not able to get up till just as the Spanish surrendered.
-The prize was carried with the rest of the squadron, which managed to slip past the besieging Spanish forces to relieve Gibraltar on the 13 March.
+Royal Oak and Canterbury sighted Nuestra Senor Del Rosario near Cádiz and gave chase.
+Soon Royal Oak caught up with her quarry and after a few broadsides the Spanish frigate soon struck her colours.
+Canterbury was not able to get up until Nuestra Senor Del Rosario struck.
+The prize was brought back to the British squadron, which managed to slip past besieging Spanish forces to relieve Gibraltar on 13 March.